dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 Use the `FocusAsync` convenience method on element references to set the UI focus to that element.
 For more information, see <xref:blazor/components/event-handling#focus-an-element>.

-### Custom validation class attributes
+### Custom validation CSS class attributes

-Custom validation class names are useful when integrating with CSS frameworks, such as Bootstrap.
-For more information, see <xref:blazor/forms-validation#custom-validation-class-attributes>.
+Custom validation CSS class attributes are useful when integrating with CSS frameworks, such as Bootstrap.
+For more information, see <xref:blazor/forms-validation#custom-validation-css-class-attributes>.

 ### IAsyncDisposable support